Flank/flank-dashboard/metrics/web/docs/analysis/deep_links/01_deep_links_analysis.md

 ### Deep Links Integration Using Route Parameters
 The main idea of this approach is to dispatch deep links using page parameters, which are then handled by the pages.
 For example, if a `DashboardPage` includes a project group selection menu, we can add a `projectGroupName` parameter to a `DashboardPage`, which is then handled by the page itself.

-However, according to the ["UI elements"](https://github.com/platform-platform/monorepo/blob/master/metrics/web/docs/02_presentation_layer_architecture.md#ui-elements) section of the ["Metrics Web Presentation Layer"](https://github.com/platform-platform/monorepo/blob/master/metrics/web/docs/02_presentation_layer_architecture.md) document, a `Page` is a widget, whose responsibility is a proper Metrics widgets combining, thus, handling any parameters is out of scope for a `Page` widget's responsibilities.
+However, according to the ["UI elements"](https://github.com/platform-platform/monorepo/blob/master/metrics/web/docs/02_presentation_layer_architecture.md#ui-elements) section of the ["Metrics Web Presentation Layer"](https://github.com/platform-platform/monorepo/blob/master/metrics/web/docs/02_presentation_layer_architecture.md) document, a `Page` is a widget, whose responsibility is a proper Metrics widgets combining, thus, handling any parameters is out of scope of the `Page`'s responsibilities.

 #### Pros
 - Does not require implementing new or extending existing `ChangeNotifier`s.